darionco/rollup-plugin-web-worker-loader/README.md

     sourcemap?: boolean,            // when inlined, should a source map be included in the final output.
 Default: false

     inline?: boolean,               // should the worker code be inlined (Base64).
 Default: true

+    forceInlne?: boolean,           // *EXPERIMENTAL* when inlined, forces the code to be included every time it is imported
+                                    // useful when using code splitting: Default: false

     preserveSource?: boolean,       // when inlined and this option is enabled, the full source code is included in the
                                     // built file, otherwise it's embedded as a base64 string.
 Default: false